 A spherical cap about the north pole with azimuthal angle $\theta$ has surface area $\pi \sin^2 (\theta/2)$.
 With a charge $m q_1$ at the north pole, the value of $\theta$, $\theta_{q_1}$ say, which corresponds to a uniform neutralising background charge $-m q_1$ in the spherical cap is such that

-Here the left hand side is the proportion of the total surface area of the sphere which is in the spherical cap.
-On the right hand side the ratio is obtained by dividing the charge at the north pole by the total charge.
+Here the left-hand side is the proportion of the total surface area of the sphere which is in the spherical cap.
+On the right-hand side the ratio is obtained by dividing the charge at the north pole by the total charge.
 Mapped to the complex plane using (\ref{A.2a}), this gives a radius $r_{q_1}$ such that $r_{q_1}^2 = q_1/(1 + q_2)$ --- note that this corresponds to $r_1$ in \eqref{droplet}.
-An analogous calculation for the spherical cap about the charge $m q_2$ at the south pole corresponding to a charge neutral region region leads to $r_{q_2}^2 = (1+q_1)/q_2$, which corresponds to $r_2$ in \eqref{droplet}.
+An analogous calculation for the spherical cap about the charge $m q_2$ at the south pole corresponding to a charge neutral region leads to $r_{q_2}^2 = (1+q_1)/q_2$, which corresponds to $r_2$ in \eqref{droplet}.